-Ms. Cotton has experience in a wide array of civil litigation including consumer products litigation and class actions, environmental matters such as CERCLA, Hazardous Waste and Proposition 65, unfair competition law, business torts, white collar defense, and contract disputes.
-She has litigated in federal and state courts and is experienced across all phases of litigation in complex matters.
+Ms. Cotton has experience in a wide array of civil litigation matters including consumer products litigation and class actions, environmental matters such as CERCLA, CEQA, Hazardous Waste, and Proposition 65, unfair competition and false and misleading advertising law, CLRA matters, business torts, white collar defense, and contract disputes.
+Ms. Cotton also handles ADA and Unruh Act violation claims including web access matters.
+She has successfully litigated in federal and state courts and is experienced across all phases of litigation in complex matters.
 She has represented a broad range of clients, including commercial premises owners, and manufacturers, suppliers and retailers of both commercial and consumer products.
 Ms. Cotton has handled a significant number of complex commercial civil litigation cases from inception through trial and has a proven track record of successfully defending corporations in California state and federal courts in high value litigation.
 Ms. Cotton regularly counsels large and small businesses on issues involving regulatory compliance, business practices and environmental matters.

-Ms. Cotton currently volunteers as a pro bono attorney for the Volunteer Legal Services Division of the San Francisco Bar Association and the Animal Legal Defense Fund.
+Ms. Cotton currently volunteers as a pro bono attorney for the Volunteer Legal Services Division of the San Francisco Bar Association.

 J.D., Loyola University College of Law